juju/docs/src/en/clouds-maas.md

 Juju works closely with [MAAS][maas-site] to deliver the same experience on bare metal that you would get by using any other cloud.
-Note that the Juju 2.x software is compatible with both the 1.x and 2.x series of MAAS.
+Note that the Juju 2.x series is compatible with both the 1.x and 2.x series of MAAS.

 ## Add a MAAS cloud